yunusemreguler/OOP-Army/README.md

 Finally create a class called Army which has a commander and a list of soldiers.

+##How to run

+Just clone the repository and run the main function in `Main.class`.

 ##Let's Experiment

 After finishing the POJO's lets make some experiments.
 First of all, I created a class called